mjones61692-zz/WhatShouldIWatch/README.md

 # What Should I Watch

-This was a fun project I completed over the course of two days, where I built a MVP (minimum viable product) of a movie to-watch tracker.
-The emphasis of this project was on the functionality of the application and creating a lot features, and not so much on the styling.
+This was a fun project I completed over the course of two days, where I built an MVP (minimum viable product) of a movie to-watch tracker.
+The emphasis of this project was on the functionality of the application and creating a lot of features, and not so much on the styling.
 The tech stack used was a React front-end, with an Express.js server and MongoDB database.
 Please follow this link to see the deployed version of the application (it is using the free-tier of Heroku, so please be patient as the server may need to "wake-up"): [What Should I Watch](http://whatshouldiwatch2018.herokuapp.com)

 # Project Features